techoctave/techoctave.com/charts/index.markdown

 Let's be clear, you have choices, but there's a reason we're the #1 choice.

-<strong>Clear and simple licensing.</strong> Never worry about having to release your source code to meet GPL or unknown licensing requirements.
+<strong>Clear and simple licensing.</strong> One-time purchase & the product is yours.
+Never worry about having to release your source code to meet GPL or unknown licensing requirements.
+No draconian commercial licenses.
 Simple licensing always.

 <strong>We'll never leave you in the cold.</strong> You will always have the support of our development team.
 Your bugs are our bugs.
 Your success is our success.